Alimalakooti/os-remoter/README.md

 # os-remoter
- This is a telegram robot with Python that can be controlled from the system robot
+ This is a telegram bot with Python that can be controlled from the system bot its work in linux better